 Trainings that are open for registration are listed below.
 Please check back often for updated information.
 If you are interested in scheduling a training for your organization, see Our Trainings.

-CEUs: Applications for 3 hours of continuing education credits have been submitted for Social Workers, LMHCs, LMFTs, and Nurses.
+Applications for 6 hours of continuing education credits will be submitted for Social Workers, LMHCs, LMFTs, and Nurses.
 Please contact Jenny Huynh (email@example.com) for the status of the CE accreditation.
-This training is approved for 3 hours of continuing education for Psychologists.
-Riverside Community Care is approved by the American Psychological Association to sponsor continuing education for Psychologists.
+This training is approved for 6 hours of continuing education for Psychologists.
+Riverside Community Care is approved by the American Psychological Association to sponsor education for Psychologists.
 Riverside Community Care maintains responsibility for this program and its content.

 There is no commercial support or conflict of interest known for programs or instructors listed in this training announcement.